 The state comptroller declared that Israel is failing in its effort to cope with climate change.

-We belong to the upper third of countries that emit the most greenhouses gases per capita, and are doing very little to change this dangerous trend.
-If we continue this way, we’ll pay in human lives, extinction of wildlife, and dozens of billions of shekels or even more, per year.
+We belong to the upper third of countries that emit the most greenhouse gases per capita and are doing very little to change this dangerous trend.
+If we continue this way, we’ll pay in human lives, extinction of wildlife, and dozens of billions of shekels or more, per year.

 125 thousand

-the number of years that have passed since it was as hot as it is today
+years have passed since it was as hot as it is today

 85%